philsciflo/early-learning-lab/games/template/README.md

 }
 ```

-When you issue the `yarn build` command, all static assets are automatically copied to the `dist/assets` folder.
+When you issue the `yarn build` command, all static assets are automatically copied to a game-specific sub-folder in the `docs` folder to be served by Jekyll.

-## Deploying to Production

-After you run the `yarn build` command, your code will be built into a single bundle and saved to the `dist` folder, along with any other assets your project imported, or stored in the public assets folder.

-In order to deploy your game - TBC